Table of contents

 6. Testing

-Rigorous testing ensures that the product performs as intended and meets user expectations.
+Rigorous testing ensures the product performs as intended and meets user expectations.
 Testing can include usability tests, quality assurance, and stress tests to identify and resolve any issues.

 Example: The team invites beta users to test the coworking platform.
 They gather insights on functionality, usability, and reliability, making adjustments based on user feedback.